 Note: There is one considerable advantage for unbalanced stations: easy expandability by just cloning them.

-(The most awesome and probably hardest style how to build a balanced station entry, so called XeryusTC style.
+(The most awesome and probably hardest style how to build a balanced station entry.
 Do not copy unless you really know what is going on.
 PSG 190, Oil Drop)

 2.2.
 Balancing the exit

 Despite all of the common thoughts, this is quite a lot different from entrance balancing.
 We don’t really need to make trains be able to join every line, we neither need to make trains able to choose any.
 The only thing we actually want is just to let trains leave the station.
 By any means.

 The word balancing in this case means that trains have a choice, which line they will take.